Kun73/DRR/README.md

-# Distributed Random Reshuffling over Networks
+# Distributed Random Reshuffling over Networks （Coming soon）
 This repo includes codes of the paper `Distributed Random Reshuffling over Networks`.
 We use some code from: https://github.com/qureshi-mi/S-ADDOPT.

 # Note